YasarGencer/Unity-NextRogue/README.md

 Oher characters attacks might be used as spells in game.

 Spell List :
-  - Reaper
-    - Summons a reaper that seings itself and damages the enemies on the way
   - Dual Shot
-    - Shoots a dual projectile that explodes and give AoE on contact
+    - Shoots a dual projectile that explodes and give AoE on contact eachother
-  - _zacQ
-    - Throw a projectile to cursor
-    - On hit throw a secon one to different enemy
-    - If both hits different enemies projectiles hit enemies to eachother
   - Ice Barrage
     - Throws 5 ice pieces in a few inches between them
     - Slowes enemies down on contact
+  - Healing Ward
+    - Deflects 1 attack and heals the player

 <h4 align = "center" id = "playerConsumables" >PLAYER CONSUMABLES</h4>